nzhabitskaya/FourOnTheFarm/README.md

 A Connect Four game is based on https://en.wikipedia.org/wiki/Connect_Four algorithm.

-There are 4 modes: human vs human and 3 levels of human vs computer.
+4 modes are implemented: human vs human and 3 levels of human vs computer.

 The game has animations and sounds, it calculates score in the end of the game.